 What health and safety guidelines are in place?

 We have discontinued the COVID vaccination verification (and more recent test-out option) we have been using for recent meetings.
-As always, our fall 2023 meeting will adhere to all local public health regulations.
+As always, our spring 2024 meeting will adhere to all local public health regulations.
 In the absence of local mandates (which we are not expecting), face masks are welcome but not required; we understand that attendees are in different places on this.
 As the meeting date nears, we will update the website accordingly with any changes.
 Consult the Health & Safety section for the most up-to-date information.

 Will my session be recorded?